Friday Fuse: Part 3- Top Trends Retailers Must Embrace 2022: Checkout Revolution: v. 2.0

 Amazon Go

-Now, BP is hopping onto the cashierless train.
-The company will test the technology at ten locations in the middle of 2022, with plans to have over 7,000 cashierless locations.
+Now, BP is hopping onto the cashier less train.
+Nonetheless, BP will test the technology at ten locations in the middle of 2022, with plans to have over 7,000 cashier less locations.
 And, of course, Amazon isn’t slowing down, either.
-Its “Just Walk Out” technology will be installed at two Whole Foods locations in Washington D.C. and California sometime this year.
+Its walk-out technology will be installed at two Whole Foods locations in Washington D.C. and California sometime this year.

 So, what does this look like?
-10 years ago, we may have assumed cashierless tech would just focus on taking out the people and using the self-checkout systems we’ve come to know at retailers like Home Depot, Walmart, and Kroger.
-Now, cashierless checkout is as simple as logging into an app or grabbing a fancy smart cart, finding the items you need, and walking right back out.
+10 years ago, we may have assumed this emerging technology would focus on removing the labor force.
+And using the self-checkout systems we’ve come to know at retailers like Home Depot, Walmart, and Kroger.
+Now, cashier-less checkout is as simple as logging into an app or grabbing a fancy smart cart. finding the items you need, and walking right back out.

 Talk about easy, right?
-This tech has become particularly beneficial in light of Covid.
-These past two years have taught us that sometimes, less is more, especially when it comes to people touching our things.
+Furthermore, this tech has become particularly beneficial in light of Covid.
+These past two years have taught us that sometimes, less is more.

 There is a lot that is required behind the scenes for this to happen.
 We’re talking some seriously cool AI technology: computer vision and cameras that track you throughout the store as you pick up and put things back, look at different brands, bag it all up, then leave.
-And though human cashiers are no longer required, there is a lot of in-person support still needed for the customer AND for the technology.
+And although human cashiers are no longer required, there is a lot of in-person support still needed for the customer AND for the new technology.
+Using mobile devices to their advantage, stores are revolutionising the shopping experience.

 Circle K: new checkout free in Arizona